 Armed Intruder on Campus involves one or more individuals who attempt to take hostages or cause physical harm to students and staff.
-Guns, knifes or other harmful devices may be involved.
+Guns, knives, or other harmful devices may be involved.

-- 1. Upon first indication or armed assault, school personnel immediately calls 911.
-School site Police Officer is notified via radio or cell phone. - 2.
-School Administrator is notified.
-School Administrator assures or designates a person to remain online with Police/Sheriff if safe to do so. - 3.
-If suspect is seen, do not engage.
+- 1. Upon the first indication of armed assault, school personnel immediately call 911.
+The school site Police Officer is notified via radio or cell phone. - 2.
+The School Administrator is notified.
+The school Administrator assures or designates a person to remain online with the Police/Sheriff if safe to do so. - 3.
+If a suspect is seen, do not engage.
 This could generate a hostage situation.
-Give 911 operators a detailed description of suspect(s)-Who, What, Where, When and How. - 4.
+Give 911 operators a detailed description of the suspect(s)-Who, What, Where, When, and How. - 4.
 School Administrator initiates CODE RED Lockdown Procedures. - 5.
-Persons outside will evacuate school grounds if possible. - 6.
-Persons inside the building, but outside the locked rooms, should go to the nearest exit in the opposite direction of activity and proceed to the Community Rally Point.
-Administration will continue to inform through constant real time. - 7.
-If students are in class at time of CODE RED Lockdown, staff will: - Ensure doors are locked. - Make room as dark as possible and cover all windows if possible. - Ensure secondary reinforcement device is engaged (chain link). - Create an interior barricade away from the proximity of entry. - Close blinds stay away from windows. - Control all cell phone activity.
+Persons outside will evacuate school grounds if possible.

+- 6. Persons inside the building, but outside the locked rooms, should go to the nearest exit in the opposite direction of the activity and proceed to the Community Rally Point.
+The administration will continue to inform through constant real-time. - 7.
+If students are in class at the time of CODE RED Lockdown, staff will: - Ensure doors are locked. - Make the room as dark as possible and cover all windows if possible. - Ensure the secondary reinforcement device is engaged (chain link). - Create an interior barricade away from the proximity of entry. - Close blinds and stay away from windows. - Use the Catapult EMS system to account for students under their direct supervision. - Control all cell phone activity.
 This means no use! - Staff should take items that can be used as distraction devices, in order to proactively defend the occupants should the area be breached.
 Students can assist if appropriate. - Move to an area out of the field of the fire should shooting through the door occur. - 8.
 If CODE RED Lockdown is breached: If the Armed Intruder is among staff and students, then the following COUNTERMEASURES could be attempted by STAFF: - Cause distractions.
-Create as much noise and movement as possible. - Keep as much distance as possible between you and shooter. - Throw items at the face of the shooter.
-Ex- (books, fire extinguisher, etc.) Look for items that cause bodily harm. - Disable the intruder if possible. - While distractions are conducted several staff members should grab one limb each of the shooter.
+Create as much noise and movement as possible. - Keep as much distance as possible between you and the shooter. - Throw items at the face of the shooter.
+Ex- (books, fire extinguishers, etc.) Look for items that cause bodily harm. - Disable the intruder, if possible. - While distractions are conducted several staff members should grab one limb from each of the shooter.
 Secure the weapon from the intruder and isolate it in a safe place if possible. - Each person uses their body weight on each limb to hold the shooter motionless until Law Enforcement arrives.
-Keep applying pressure.

-- 9. Continue with CODE RED LOCK DOWN of building... - 10.
+Keep applying pressure. - 9.
+Continue with CODE RED LOCK-DOWN of the building. - 10.
 Continue to stay away from windows and doors. - 11.
-All Clear/SUM of 9 signal will be made by LAW ENFORCEMENT ONLY.
+All Clear signals will be made by LAW ENFORCEMENT ONLY.